 Is Anger Getting In The Way Of Your Relationships?

 Do you have trouble regulating your emotions?
 Are you struggling with anger management issues?
 Maybe you feel on edge with everyone around you, like you’re always about to snap.
-Or perhaps your anger manifests itself in subtler ways—you find yourself holding grudges, acting resentful, or making passive-aggressive remarks to others.
+Or perhaps your anger manifests itself in subtler ways—you find yourself holding grudges, acting with resentment, or making passive-aggressive remarks to others.

 Anger is like an electrical charge—it needs to jump somewhere.
 It causes you to feel volatile, out of control, or overly impatient, as though you’re walking around with a lit fuse.
 You may have emotional outbursts or say things you don’t really mean to people.
 As a result, others may come to view you in a negative light or judge you based on your anger.
 In this way, anger can be very isolating, causing your most important relationships to deteriorate.